For Tomorrow (comics)

-Coming off of the wildly successful Batman story arc Hush, Jim Lee's involvement as penciller on this story made it very highly anticipated.
-Although Azzarello's story received mixed reviews, Lee and Williams' artwork was highly praised and the series was financially lucrative enough for DC to publish an Absolute Edition hardcover in April 2009.
+Coming off of the successful Batman story arc Batman: Hush, Jim Lee's involvement as penciller on this story made it very highly anticipated.
+Although Azzarello's story received mixed reviews, Lee and Williams' artwork was highly praised, and the series was financially lucrative enough for DC to publish an Absolute Edition hardcover in April 2009.

 Background

-The situational focus of "For Tomorrow" is on two events that took place prior to the twelve-issue story arc's starting point.
-The first is "The Vanishing", where a million people mysteriously disappeared from the planet, including Lois Lane, leaving only ghostly shadows in the places they had vanished.
-The second is Superman's creation of an alternate reality, which he meant to use as a refuge for the people of Earth in case a tragedy such as the one that befell Krypton were to occur.
-When creating this reality, Superman also built robots in the likeness of Jor-El, Lara and Clark Kent to protect it.
+"For Tomorrow" is told in medias res, centering upon two events that took place prior to the story's start.
+The first is "The Vanishing", where a million people mysteriously disappeared from the planet, including Lois Lane, leaving only ghostly shadows where they had vanished.
+The second is Superman's creation of an alternate reality, which he meant to use as a refuge for the people of Earth to use in the event of planet-wide emergency, such as the one that befell Krypton.
+When creating this reality, Superman also built robots in the likeness of Jor-El, Lara and his civilian identity of Clark Kent to protect it.
 However, upon its completion, he felt that it was not his place to change the course of a planet's destiny and put the world in the Phantom Zone, erasing his memory of creating it.

-"For Tomorrow" is told in medias res.
-With regard to continuity, there are no prior stories wherein the two events described above are delineated in abstract.